Phoenix Construction Accident Attorney

 #1 – Falls

-Falls are the leading cause of construction site injury, and they’re preventable.
+Our Phoenix construction accident attorneys know falls are the leading cause of construction site injury, and that they are preventable.
 Employers have a responsibility to provide adequate fall protection and educate employees about their use.
 Examples of adequate fall protection include guardrails, harnesses, nets, and warning line systems.

 #2 – Being Struck by an Object